RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 Read-through jobs are a mandatory part of the read-through pipeline configuration.

-In the jobs directory, which is located parallel to the `config.yaml` file, you should include a YAML file for each key pattern you want to read into the cache from a downstream database table in the event of a cache miss.
+In the jobs directory, which is located adjacent to the `config.yaml` file, you should include a YAML file for each key pattern you want to read into the cache from a downstream database table in the event of a cache miss.

 You can choose to name the YAML file based on the database table name or use another naming convention.